 In the 80s the topsail schooner was the desired location for photoshoots for prestigious magazines such as VOGUE, shooting of music videos and hosting memorable events.
 This was the period when SHENANDOAH’s beauty could be seen even in the waters of South East Asia where wealthy individuals could rent her.
 Later that decade, the vessel got back to the Caribbean under new ownership – of Mr. Philip Bommer who saw the yacht at the early age of 13.
 Twenty years he spent on dreaming about the vessel and in the end he owned her.

 More Glamorous Than Ever and Rising As a Winner

-Until the early 90s the sailing yacht lived another glorious period and she was appreciated by many high-profile individuals.
-She was providing a five-star service.
+Until the early 90s the sailing yacht lived another glorious period and was appreciated by many high-profile individuals.
+She provided a five-star service.
 However, the new century didn’t start well for SHENANDOAH, she was not that perfectly maintained yacht and was not that desired anymore.
 Luckily a German owner saw the beauty left from that stunning vessel and made a trip to New Zealand with her.
 She arrived in disastrous condition.
 It was considered a better decision to purposely sink the ship because expenses for repairs were not worth it.
 But was it easy to sink that ship of glory with so much history behind?
 Obviously not…The owner couldn’t do it and he took the decision to resuscitate SHENANDOAH!
 A massive refit of thousands of hours of work gave new life to the yacht which was looking more glamorous than ever winning the award for Best Classic Yacht Restoration.
-No leaks were present anymore, no chances for her to sink…she was in such condition that she could even race the Millennium Cup superyacht regatta!
+No leaks were present anymore, no chances for her to sink…she was in such condition that she could even race the Millennium Cup superyacht regatta.
 Another race followed in 2001 in the America’s Cup Jubilee regatta which was the 150th time it was organized.

 65,000 Hours of Work Later